atos-digital/learning-bootcamp/src/languages/golang/types.md

 ## Array

-Arrays (size known at compile time but cannot resize)
+Arrays have a size known at compile time but cannot resize, used when you ahve a fixed amount of data you need to store.

+Generally more efficient than slices.

 ```go
 arr := [2]string{"a","b"}   // string array